Charli D’Amelio’s Boyfriend Drags Huddy’s Mom

 Huddy’s mom – Tamora Hudson – has been liking tweets that have been throwing shade at Landon.
 Like this one that reads, “Since Landon wants to act like a spoiled brat and call chase a poser just because of difference in childhood.
 Team Chase for the win.”

-And another – that clarified a lyric from Huddy’s song assumed to be about Charli read, “Where did everyone’s basic reading comprehension go?
-“All my friends are f–ed because we got you in common” means they are f–ed because they were friends with her too, therefore they all had that in common.
+And another – that clarified a lyric from Huddy’s song assumed to be about Charli read.
+“Where did everyone’s basic reading comprehension go?
+“All my friends are f–ed because we got you in common”.
+Which means they are f–ed because they were friends with her too, therefore they all had that in common.
 Come on.”

 Then Landon appeared to clap back at Chase’s mom Tamora by commenting and then deleting “Tamora you gotta chill you pushin 70.”